 If you have the guts to have a public debate on the mess you have created, let’s do it!
 OberlinChaos is happy to provide a link to the Oberlin.edu whitewash, which contains your version of what you have done.
 You bleat about freedom of speech; OberlinChaos practices it.
 OberlinChaos is not afraid of letting others read your glibness as long as the College covers the other side as well.
 Frequently Asked Questions Answered with Evidence Presented at Trial covers the Gibsons’ version of events.

 OberlinChaos has additionally challenged Oberlin College President Ambar to invite Cornell Law Professor Bill Jacobson (founder of the Legal Insurrection Foundation) to come to Oberlin and present the rest of the extensively redacted Gibson story.
-On Oct.30,2019 Ambar firmly stated that no invitation to Jacobson would come from her office because he has been unfair to the College and that better lawyers did not agree with him.
+On Oct.
+30, 2019, Ambar firmly stated that no invitation to Jacobson would come from her office because he has been unfair to the College and that better lawyers disagreed with him.
 Really!
 So much for freedom of speech and tolerance for differing opinions.
 Ambar did allow that she could not stop others from inviting Jacobson.

-Jacobson has been roundly reviled by some in Oberlin for the views expressed on the Legal Insurrection Blog.
+Some in Oberlin have roundly reviled Jacobson for the views expressed on the Legal Insurrection Blog.
 Jacobson has allowed many stupid posts to appear on the blog because he lives up to his belief in free speech — even when the speaker is a disgusting dope.
 The many posts on LI may or may not reflect Jacobson’s personal views.
 In any case, Jacobson is a thoughtful and reasonable man.

 Gibsons Bakery’s FAQs

 Oberlin Foxes’ FAQs